joshpbradley/missile-command/README.md

 # Missile Command
-Project completed in 2019 - year 1 of MSci Computer Science degree.
+Project completed in 2019, in year 1 of MSci Computer Science degree.

-A recreation of Atari's Missile Command (1980).
+A recreation of Atari's Missile Command (1980) built for Windows.

-This project is written in C and makes use of the ncurses library to support text-based graphics.
+This project is written in C and uses the PDCurses library to support text-based graphics.

 The aim of the game is simple: to protect civilisation from enemy missile barrages by intercepting them with counter-missiles.